 From 1 January 2025, intentional underpayment of wages or entitlements can be a criminal offence.
 If a person is convicted of a criminal offence, a court can impose fines, prison time, or both.

-We can’t refer a small business employer’s conduct for possible criminal prosecution if we’re satisfied that they’ve complied with the Code in relation to an underpayment.
+We can’t refer a small business employer’s conduct for possible criminal prosecution if we’re satisfied that they’ve complied with the Voluntary Small Business Wage Compliance Code (Code) in relation to an underpayment.

 What you can do now